What supplements should vegans take?

 The main dietary sources of Iodine are milk, dairy and fish.
-If you’re following a vegan diet, then including foods fortified with Iodine or taking a supplement will help ensure you get adequate Iodine.
+If you’re following a plant-based diet, then including foods fortified with Iodine or taking a supplement will help ensure you get adequate Iodine.
 An increasing number of plant milk alternative drinks are now fortified with Iodine so it’s useful to opt for these.
 Read our blog '7 health benefits of a plant-based diet'.

 Useful vegan foods containing Selenium to include in your diet are Brazil nuts, bread, cashews, sunflower seeds, brown rice, chickpeas and mushrooms.

 Long-chain Omega-3 fatty acids are particularly beneficial for heart health, brain function and eye health.
-The best source of these are oily fish.
-However, there are some plant sources of the short-chain omega-3s which the body can convert (albeit inefficiently) into the beneficial long-chain omega-3s, however it is difficult to gain sufficient Omega 3 on a plant-based diet, so a vegan Omega 3 supplement should be considered.
+One of the best food sources of Omega 3 is oily fish, however, there are some plant sources of the short-chain omega-3s which the body can convert (albeit inefficiently) into the beneficial long-chain omega-3s, however it is difficult to gain sufficient Omega 3 on a plant-based diet, so a vegan Omega 3 supplement should be considered.